 The largest of the five dorms, Red Hill, also known as D5, is named after the house of Patrick Henry and consists of seven wings.
 This is a dorm known for its community, energy, competitiveness, and love of learning.

 Named after the famous house of George Washington, Mount Vernon, also known as D1, is a girl's dorm with a youthful and energetic personality.
 The girls that reside here bring a lot to Patrick Henry College's community.

 Monticello is named after Thomas Jefferson's famous residence in the countryside of Virginia.
 The historical founding father drew a balance between playing a role in government and having a soft spot for the country.
-Only a 45-minute drive from Washington, D.C., Monticello and its residents share a love of a similar balance Monticello is known for its culture of gentle but industrious residents.
+Only a 45-minute drive from Washington, D.C., Monticello and its residents share a love of a similar balance.
+Monticello is known for its culture of gentle yet industrious residents.

-Oak hill is one of the two men's dorms that we have on PHC's campus and is named after the house of James Monroe, the 5th president of the United States.
-Located at the back of campus, this dorn is known for being a quiet, community-centered dorm with a lively culture.
+Oak Hill is one of the two men's dorms on PHC's campus and is named after the house of James Monroe, the fifth president of the United States.
+Located at the back of campus, this dorm known as D4 is a community-centered dorm with a lively culture.
 The men that live in this dorm are known for their loyalty and dedication.